 What is a Preview?

-A Preview is essentially a final dress rehearsal of the performance-it’s a great opportunity to see a show before anyone else, at a low cost!
-Book-It generally offers three Previews before Opening Night; the first two are Pay-What-You-Will Previews, and the third is a Final Preview.
+A Preview is essentially a final dress rehearsal of the performance–it’s a great opportunity to see a show before anyone else, at a low cost!
+Book-It generally offers three Previews before Opening Night; one Pay-What-You-Will Previews, and the third is a Final Preview.
 For Pay-What-You-Will Previews, Book-It reserves the right to stop, adjust, and re-start the play if necessary.

 How do I get tickets to Previews?

 You may purchase tickets to Final Previews online or by calling our Box Office at 206.216.0833, tickets cost $20 and have assigned seating.
 Pay-What-You-Will Previews are generally held on the Tues. and Wed. evenings preceding Opening Night (please view our calendar or call the box office 206.216.0833 to confirm).
 Tickets go on sale one hour before the performance, and are cash-only at the door with general admission seating.
 There is a suggested donation of $10 per ticket, with a limit of four per person.